 Another tactic that has proved to be a reliable brother in arms is, of course, guest blogging.
 In my admittedly biased opinion, LinkAssistant is a very handy tool for collecting guest blogging opportunities.
 Let me quickly guide you through the steps:

-- Hit Look for Prospects in the left corner and go for Guest Posting as a research method.
+Step 2.
+Hit Search for Prospects in the left corner and go for Guest Posting as a research method.

-- Wait a bit for the tool to collect the whole selection of guest blogging opportunities accompanied with contact emails.
-Congrats, you're done!
+Step 4.
+Wait a bit for the tool to collect the whole selection of guest blogging opportunities accompanied with contact emails.